GoogleCloudPlatform/cloud-foundation-fabric/blueprints/third-party-solutions/f5-bigip/f5-bigip-ha-active/README.md

 ### Active/active instances

-To add more than one instance, add items to the `f5_vms_dedicated_config` variable.
+To add more than one instance, add items to the `instance_dedicated_configs` variable.
 Keys specify the the zones where the instances are deployed.

 ```hcl
 module "f5-lb" {